nextflow-io/nextflow/docs/reference/config.md

 `conda.useMicromamba`
 : :::{versionadded} 22.05.0-edge
   :::
-: Uses the `micromamba` binary instead of `conda` to create Conda environments (default: `false`).
+: Uses the `micromamba` binary instead of `conda` to create Conda environments.
 See the [Micromamba documentation](https://mamba.readthedocs.io/en/latest/user_guide/micromamba.html) for more information.

 See {ref}`conda-page` for more information about using Conda environments with Nextflow.